Our Services

 Helpful Resources

-Persistent fatigue, brain fog, weight gain, and mood swings despite normal thyroid tests often indicate a hidden sleep disorder rather than a hormone imbalance.
-Conditions such as narcolepsy, sleep apnea, insomnia, restless legs syndrome, and circadian rhythm disruptions can mimic hypothyroid symptoms and require specialized evaluation.
+Persistent fatigue, brain fog, weight gain, and mood swings with normal thyroid tests often point to a hidden sleep disorder rather than a hormone imbalance.
+Sleep conditions like narcolepsy, sleep apnea, insomnia, restless legs syndrome, and circadian rhythm disruptions frequently mimic hypothyroid symptoms and require specialized evaluation to diagnose correctly.

 Thyroid hormones regulate metabolism, body temperature, heart rate, and even brain function.
 When levels fall outside the normal range, you experience: